The Vermont Statutes Online

 (B) inability of the drug user to moderate consistently his or her drinking practices in spite of the onset of a variety of consequences deleterious to his or her health.

-(3) “Approved substance abuse treatment program” means a treatment program that is approved by the Secretary as qualified to provide treatment for substance abuse.
+(3) “Approved substance abuse treatment program” means a treatment program which is approved by the Secretary as qualified to provide treatment for substance abuse.

 (4) “Client” means a person who is provided treatment services by an approved substance abuse treatment program, substance abuse crisis team, or designated substance abuse counselor.